 The results are beautiful!
 I then decided to give the entire top one coat of the glaze to give it some additional protection.
 It has a nice matte finish to it and will keep the flowers shielded from the inclement weather.

-My plant stand is perked up for the summer blooming with beautiful color, and my entire front porch is transformed!
+My plant stand looks great for the summer blooming with beautiful color, and my entire front porch looks so festive!